 1. Prepare the Crust

-Begin by preheating your oven to 325°F (160°C).
-In a mixing bowl, combine the graham cracker crumbs, melted butter, sugar, and spices.
-Mix until well combined and press the mixture evenly into the bottom of a greased 9-inch springform pan.
-Bake for about 10 minutes until golden.
-Set aside to cool.
+First preheat oven to 325°F (160°C).
+In a bowl mix graham crackers crumbs, melted butter, sugar and spices.
+Press that mix into a greased 9-inch springform pan.
+Bake about 10 minutes until its golden then let it cool.

 2. Make the Filling